ember-engines/ember-engines.com/markdown/guide/testing.md

 #### Acceptance Testing

-Supposing that we are mouting `admin-app` on host-app router
+Suppose that we are mouting `admin-app` on host-app router:

 ```js
 // host-app/app/router.js